Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 #SAMPLE-NAME#_R2_001.fastq.gz  # reverse
 ```

-C. virginica genome (the reference we will be using): https://www.ncbi.nlm.nih.gov/genome/398
+C. virginica genome (the reference we will be using for oyster paper): https://www.ncbi.nlm.nih.gov/genome/398

-We don't do a multiqc report prior to methylseq because it is embedded in that script and will be an output file at the end.
-You could do this before if you needed to.
+**We suggest running fastqc and multiqc on your raw files first to make sure our reads are high quality and there are not any issues with the sequencing itself.**

+## How to address batch effects

+*Insert more information here.*

 ## <a name="methylseq"></a> **Nextflow methylseq pipeline: methylation quantification**

-In these steps we are taking 2 fastq files per sample as an input, *insert summary of what is going on.*

 **[nf-core/methylseq](https://nf-co.re/methylseq/1.6.1)** is a methylation (Bisulfite-Sequencing) analysis pipeline using Bismark or bwa-meth + MethylDackel.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.
 The pipeline is built using [Nextflow](https://www.nextflow.io/), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.